papajessie/swcpy/docs/EmpireScoutDeath.md

 category: unit
 ---

-# Scout Undead Trooper (EmpireScoutDeath) — version 1084
+# Scout Undead Trooper (EmpireScoutDeath) — version 1085

+You can read an [explanation  of the various unit stats](unitexplained.md).

 ## Main stats